Updated: Jul 26, 2022

 ICICI Home Finance

-This ensures that when you are investing in ICICI Bank, you are also indirectly putting money into the entire ICICI Group which is one of the leading BFSI groups with market share near the top in almost every financial segment in the country.
+This ensures that when you are investing in ICICI Bank, you are also indirectly putting money into the entire ICICI Group which is one of the leading BFSI groups with a market share near the top in almost every financial segment in the country.

 The Banking sector looks to have a long growth runway driven by several industry drivers such as: